lxd-manager/deploy/README.md

 ### Backup

 To get clean backups, run the `backup.sh` before a system snapshot to dump the database into the backup folder.

+### Usage

+With the admin account created above, you log in at https://ui-fqdn/admin New users who authenticated once via oauth will now show up in the users list.
+They are by default blocked and require manual approval.
+This is performed by assigning the users the *Can view container* permission.